emacs-helm/helm-dictionary/README.md

 ## Usage

 Use the command `helm-dictionary` to start a new search.
 As usual, a search is case-insensitive unless the expression contains capital letters.
 Regular expressions can also be used as search terms.
+During a search, you can use `M-n` to search for the word at which you called `helm-dictionary`.

 There are two actions available: insert the currently selected term in the source language (left) or in the target language (right) at point, i.e., the cursor position at which `helm-dictionary` was called.